wisemansg/Techno-Economic-Assessment/README.md

 Renewable Energy Technology | Data Engineering | Energy Systems Analysis

 *© 2024 by the authors.
-Submitted for possible open access publication under the terms and conditions of the (CC BY) 4.0 license.*
+Submitted for possible open access publication under the terms and conditions of the Creative Commons Attribution (CC BY) 4.0 license.*

 ---